simon-engledew/ruby-process-lock/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## License
+## License and contributions

-* Copyright (c) 2008 Simon Engledew, released under the MIT license.
+* Based on work Copyright (c) 2008 Simon Engledew, released under the MIT license.
-* Packaged into a gem, tests and acquire method added by Ian Heggie.
+* Subsequent work by Ian Heggie: packaged into a gem, added tests and acquire method.
 * See git log for other contributers